ouster/PDODblibBundle/README.md

 --------------

-I created this repo and instructions based on my experience of getting this working for a production environment With Silex/Doctrine 2 PHP framework connecting to an MS SQL Server 2012 DB on Ubuntu.
+I created this repo and instructions based on my experience of getting this working for a production environment With Silex/PDO/Doctrine PHP framework connecting to an MS SQL Server 2012 DB on Ubuntu.

 Doctrine 2 does support any method of connecting to SQL Server on a Linux box.

+__!!!!WARNING Doctrine does not quote parameters correctly when using MS ODBC SQL Server driver when you use it's ORM functions, regular SQL and positional/named parameters works.__
+__I'll try and fix that and remove this warning __

 This git repo and instructions are for using the Microsoft Linux native driver and are based on the instructions for freeTDS driver
 here: https://github.com/LeaseWeb/LswDoctrinePdoDblib thanks to Maurits van der Schee!